backbone-boilerplate/generator-bbb/README.md

 For advanced use, you can customize the paths where you hold your application.
-For this, just run `yo bbb:init` command, and then manually edit the generated `.bbb-rc.json` configs.
+For this, just run `yo bbb:init` command, and then manually edit the generated `.yo-rc.json` configs under the `generator-bbb` namespace.
 Some options in this file are not configured via the command line tool (for the sake of brievety).
 Once the manual edit is done, just run `yo bbb` to scaffhold the project.

-Please note that changing paths manually in the `.bbb-rc.json` file won't update every config path in the multiple third party tools (e.g. Grunt, Bower, Jam).
+Please note that changing paths manually in the `.yo-rc.json` file won't update every config path in the multiple third party tools (e.g. Grunt, Bower, Jam).
 You'll need to fix these manually for now - full built-in support should come sometime in the future.